China January-February exports tumble, imports slow as coronavirus batters trade and business

 That compared with a 14% drop tipped by a Reuters poll of analysts and a 7.9% gain in December.

-Imports sank 4% from a year earlier, better than market expectations of a 15% drop.
+Imports sank 4% from a year earlier, but were better than market expectations of a 15% drop.
 They had jumped 16.5% in December, buoyed in part by a preliminary Sino-U.S. trade deal.

 China ran a trade deficit of $7.09 billion for the period, reversing an expected $24.6 billion surplus in the poll.